 Steve is Chief Clinical Adviser to the Australian Digital Health Agency, supporting the Senior Executive Committee and Chief Executive Officer.
 He also supports Clinical Reference Leads who also provide clinical input into the work of the Agency.
 He chairs the Clinical Governance Committee that operates to ensure the Agency delivers programs and projects that are high quality and clinically safe.

 He is currently an associate investigator with the Australian Cancer Research Foundation Lung Cancer Screening Centre of Excellence, which works to prevent and cure lung cancer and make it a rare disease.

-Dr Hambleton also serves on the Boards of Avant Mutual Group Limited and the newly formed Digital Health Cooperative Research Centre, and Mercy Community Services.
+Dr Hambleton is a member of the boards of Avant Mutual Group Limited, the Digital Health Cooperative Research Centre, and Mercy Community Services.
 He was, until recently, an independent board member of the Queensland Aboriginal and Islander Health Council, and President of the AMAQ Foundation, the charitable arm of AMA Qld.

 Dr Hambleton is a graduate of the University of Queensland and served a term as an Adjunct Professor until 2021.
 In 2007, he was awarded Fellowship of the AMA and in 2014 he was made an Honorary Fellow of the RACGP for his services to the medical profession.
 He has received the President’s medal from AMA Queensland and the Gold Medal from the Federal AMA, the highest honour that it awards.